dannsam/xenko-docs/manual/graphics/effects-and-shaders/shading-language/composition.md

 # Composition

-In addition to the inheritance system, XKSL introduces the concept of composition.
-A composition simply is a member whose type is another XKSL class.
-It is defined the same way as variables.
+In addition to the inheritance system, XKSL introduces the concept of **composition**.
+A composition is a member whose type is another XKSL class.
+It's defined the same way as variables.

 You can compose with an instance of the desired class or an instance of class that inherits from the desired one.